szager-chromium/rr/Debugging-protips.md

 </pre>
 A `gdb tracee-program` then `(gdb) target remote :X` will attach to the gdbserver.

-**Lookup a Task**: whose (recorded!) tid you know*: in a debugger `(gdb) p Task::find([tid])`.
+#### Look up a Task whose (recorded!) tid you know
+In your debugger `(gdb) p Task::find([tid])`.

-**Launch a gdbserver for arbitrary tasks at arbitrary times**: sometimes there's not a single point at which you want to launch the gdbserver.
+#### Launch a gdbserver for arbitrary tasks at arbitrary times
+Sometimes there's not a single point at which you know you'll want to launch the gdbserver.
+This often happens in live-lock-esque scenarios.
 You can do this by attaching a debugger to rr and then manually starting a gdbserver for a given task
 <pre>
 $ gdb -p $(pidof rr)
 ...